 On September 9, 2016, a purported class action lawsuit was filed by a Bank customer primarily alleging Bank of Hawaii's practice of determining whether consumer deposit accounts were overdrawn based on "available balance" (which deducts debit card transactions that have taken place but which have not yet been posted) was not properly applied or disclosed to customers.
+Additionally, on January 20, 2017, another purported class action lawsuit was filed by a Bank customer alleging Bank of Hawaii's practice of assessing continuous negative balance overdraft fees on accounts remaining in a negative balance for extended periods of time beyond the date of the initial overdraft constituted a usurious interest charge and a breach of contract with the customer.
+This lawsuit was resolved by way of settlement for an amount that was not material.

-This lawsuit is similar to lawsuits filed against other financial institutions pertaining to available balance overdraft fee disclosures.
+These lawsuits are similar to lawsuits filed against other financial institutions pertaining to available balance overdraft fee disclosures and continuing negative balance overdraft fees.
+The outcome of the first lawsuit remains uncertain at this time.
 Management disputes any wrongdoing and the case is being vigorously defended.
-Because of the many questions of fact and law that may arise in the future, the outcome of this legal proceeding is uncertain.